DaveL17/IndigoLogViewer/readme.md

 ### Usage
 > [!NOTE]
 > The structure of the project has changed from the initial release.
-While it's still possible to manually copy the project files individually, downloading the zip is now the easiest and safest approach.
+While it's still possible to manually copy the project files individually, downloading the "official" release is now the best and safest approach.

-For the best experience, download the files using the <kbd>Code</kbd> button above and unzip the files into a working folder.
-Then double-click the html file or select File > Open from your preferred browser.
+For the best experience, get the latest official release.
+Select releases on the right and choose the release to download.
+Unzip the files into a working folder and double-click the html file (or select File > Open from your preferred browser).

 ### Menu
 Use the hamburger menu in the upper right-hand corner to access app features.